Wolox/equalizer/README.md

 ## Usage

-1- Include the equalizer.scss to the root js file
+1- Include the equalizer.scss before the index file of your CSS/SCSS.

 ```js
 import 'wolox-equalizer/equalizer.scss';